vandre-sales/meliva-ds/README.md

 ---

-## Shoemakers 🥾
+## Developers ✨

-Shoemakers, or "Web Awesome developers," can use this documentation to learn how to build Web Awesome from source.
+Developers can use this documentation to learn how to build Web Awesome from source.
 You will need Node >= 14.17 to build and run the project locally.

 **You don't need to do any of this to use Web Awesome!** This page is for people who want to contribute to the project, tinker with the source, or create a custom build of Web Awesome.